jameshfisher/jameshfisher.com/_posts/2020-10-02-executables-in-npm.md

 ---
-title: "Executables in npm?"
+title: Executables in npm?
-tags: ["programming"]
+tags:
+  - programming
 ---

 NPM is not just for distributing Node.js modules.